ballerina-platform/module-ballerinax-kafka/ballerina/Package.md

 ## Overview
-This library provides an implementation to interact with Kafka Brokers via Kafka Consumer and Kafka Producer clients.
+This package provides an implementation to interact with Kafka Brokers via Kafka Consumer and Kafka Producer clients.

 Apache Kafka is an open-source distributed event streaming platform used for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

-This library supports Kafka 1.x.x and 2.0.0 versions.
+This package supports Kafka 1.x.x and 2.0.0 versions.

 ### Consumer and Producer
 #### Kafka Producer